 Slice vanilla beans down the center and if necessary, cut them in half such that the entire bean is submerged into the vodka.

 Place them in a clean sterile jar

-Pour vodka over top ( 1 cup per 5-6 beans)
+Pour vodka over top ( 1 cup per 5-6 beans minimum)

 Close the jar and place it in a dark closet or cupboard.
 Remove once a week and shake it.
 You can also give it a little smell its truly so wonderful.
-Your vanilla extract can be used in as little as a couple of months, however, its best to leave it for 6 months to a year for a nice dark rich good quality vanilla extract.
+Your vanilla extract can be used in as little as 6 months, however, its best to leave it for a whole year for a nice dark rich good quality vanilla extract.

 Homemade vanilla extract also makes a beautiful gift for birthdays or holidays like Christmas!

 Not sure what to do with the beans after a year or so?
 You can simply remove them from the jar, place them in some sugar to make your own vanilla tasting sugar for a variety of treats.